mlovretovich/quest-result/README.md

 ```
 ### Terraform
 The terraform in this project will bring up a VPC and most resources required to run this application in the Amazon Cloud.
+#### Requirements
+This terraform relies on the following resources to be present within the the AWS account.
+* A Route53 Zone for the FQDN.
+* An ECR Repository for the docker container.
+This *must* be named after the project name.
+* A S3 bucket for the load balancer's access logs

 #### Modules
 I created 3 terraform modules in order to encapsulate resources and separate concerns.
 They are specific to this project and mainly used for readability purposes.